 With 599,476 people in Oklahoma City, 391,906 people in Tulsa, and 110,925 people in Norman, massage therapists who work in Oklahoma can find an engaged environment to open, continue, or join a massage therapy business.

 How Do I Become A Massage Therapist in Oklahoma?

-If you’re ready to move into your career as a massage therapist in Oklahoma, you should check with your municipality on the requirements and qualifications, as Oklahoma does not have statewide regulations at this time.
+If you’re ready to move into your career as a massage therapist in Oklahoma,, you must apply for a license with the Oklahoma State Board of Cosmetology and Barbering.

-You can find application request forms on their website.
+You can find application request forms on the state licensing website.

 Where Can I Study?

 Below are two approved schools in Oklahoma to help you get started on what you may be looking for in a massage therapy education.

 - Integrated Massage Therapy College: With their 5 step massage program, students can build a career in massage in as little as five months.
 The program is 1300 hours, and can be enrolled for the entire thing or split to one program at a time.
 This school works with students’ flexibility needs, hoping their classes will fit everyone’s lifestyle.

 - Clary Sage College: Students in this program will engage in supervised, hands-on training in traditional Swedish massage as well as a variety of other modalities.
 At the end of the program, students will perform an internship at the on-site massage clinic, allowing students to see clients and put the theories they learned in class to work under the supervision of a professional.

 The average annual wage of a massage therapist in Oklahoma was $40,710 in 2014.
 This is on the lower side of state earnings, with the average national salary at $41,790.
 However, massage therapists who work in the non-metropolitan areas of northwestern Oklahoma have the opportunity to earn a higher salary, with the average for this area at $44,020 annually.